ait-testbed/attackmate/docs/source/playbook/commands/index.rst

+.. _commands:

 ========
-commands
+Commands
 ========

-The setting **commands** holds a list of commands that are executed sequentially from top to bottom.
+The *'commands-section'* holds a list of AttackMate-commands that are executed sequentially from top to bottom.

-Every command, regardless of the type has the following options:
+Every command, regardless of the type has the following general options:

 .. confval:: save